5 Best Hot Springs in Colorado to Get Your Soak On

 You might even get views of Mt.
 Sneffels, a 14,000+ foot mountain in the Ouray area if it is not hiding behind the clouds.

 Orvis Hot Springs is just south of Ridgway, Colorado, on the way into Ouray, Colorado.
-This facility has a more natural feel -lots of different pools of temperature and size to choose from.
+This facility has a more natural feel with lots of different pools to choose from.

 They also have a camping area if you are looking for a fun weekend stay.
 What I love about camping at the facility is you have more access to the hot springs.
 Ridgway, Colorado, is beautiful and a must-see for spectacular mountain vistas.